Our Duty to Carry Out Public Health Funerals

 Funeral Expenses and Alternatives

-If you are unable to meet the cost of funeral expenses and are in receipt of state benefits, you can apply for financial assistance from the Department for Work and Pensions.
-They will cover the cost of the burial or cremation fee and the minister’s fee, along with a further £1000 contribution to costs.
+If you are unable to meet the cost of funeral expenses and are in receipt of certain state benefits, you may be eligible for financial assistance from the Department for Work and Pensions.
+They will cover reasonable burial or cremation costs, and up to £1000 contribution to other funeral expenses.
 For more information please visit Get Help with Funeral Expenses

 You can also get free help from Down to Earth an organisation which offers practical support to those struggling with funeral costs and assistance with applying to the DWP.
 They have also produced a guide to planning an affordable and meaningful funeral